 Arch Linux is one of the simplest Linux distros you can work with.

-Experts categorize this distro as the most customizable Linux distro on the web, it has a rich documentation on their website which makes it the best one for geeks.
+Experts categorize this distro as the most customizable Linux distro on the web; it has rich documentation on their website, which makes it the best one for geeks.

 Lubuntu and Xubuntu: for old computers

 If your hardware is a bit old, then you might need something light that can run without problems.